zhdanov/home/README.md

 ./setup/setup.bash slave   # for workstation
 ./setup/setup.bash master  # for minikube
 ```

+Then you can [create a new project](https://jupiter.solutions/home/docs/how-to/how-to-create-a-new-project/) and [configure backup](https://jupiter.solutions/home/docs/backup/).

 ## License
 The home directory is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).